Who We Are and What We Do

 At the request of the Department of Homelessness and Supportive Housing the Interfaith Winter Shelter remained open through the end of March 2024.
 Extending the shelter is made possible, in large part, thanks to our partners at Episcopal Community Services and congregations who volunteer to prepare and serve meals.

-The Interfaith Winter Shelter for the 2024-2025 season will commence on Monday, November 25, 2024 and conclude Monday morning, March 31, 2025.
+The Interfaith Winter Shelter for the 2024-2025 season commenced on Monday, November 25, 2024 and will conclude Monday morning, March 31, 2025.

 For additional information about the Interfaith Winter Shelter please visit: Interfaith Winter Shelter